Caro080194/MMFJ/README.md

 I did pass a lot of time on the responsivness of the website.
 I wanted to learn from the experience from the portfolio and be able to have fun with css.
 For the API  used, i wish to could have used it more but for the purpose of the website i didn't needed to display more information than the video title.

 There is a few more things i would like to work on.
 Like adding a section in the user page to display charts and see the improvement made in time on each exercises.
-And add also a goals list that will be storein the db.
-And i am sure i will found more things to add that the fun of coding there is always room for improvment.
+And add also a goals list that will be store in the db.
+And i am sure i will found more things to add or try out with this website.